aleen42/PersonalWiki/qa/opencvonlinux.md

 `make -j2`

-- *Note: this will take some time to complete *
+- *Note: this will take some time to complete. *

 #### 3.4 install